The Acadian Orogeny

 The Norumbega Fault, which trends ENE from Portland to Bangor and continues across the Canadian border north of Calais, represents the suture zone delineating the former margin between these continents.
 Interstate 95 roughly follows the trend of this fault.
 The southeast side of this fault is called the Avalon Terrane, and comprises most of Maine’s coastal bedrock.
 You will see examples of this bedrock in sculptures that incorporate granite and gabbro from nearby quarries.

 By 260 Ma, Earth’s continents had converged to form a supercontinent Pangea, which was centered at the equator

-(see Figure 2).
+(see figure above).
 At the end of the Permian period about 245 Ma, a mass extinction event wiped out approximately 90% of animals and plants living on Earth at that time (Caldwell, 1998).
 This paved the way for dinosaurs to emerge during the Triassic period about 230 Ma.
 During the Jurassic around 200 Ma, rift zones began to split Pangea apart to eventually form the continents as we know them today.
 The Atlantic Ocean began opening along one of these rift zones, and split rocks from the Avalon Terrane to both sides of the Atlantic.
 This rifting produced massive eruptions of basalt, and the evidence is preserved as basalt and diabase dikes

 A quick word about granite, gabbro, and basalt: